Welcome Back

 • 1 kg of water at 0 degrees C has less total heat energy than 1 kg of ice at the same temperature.

-• 1 kg of ice at 0 degrees C contains more total heat energy than 1 kg of water at that temperature.
+• 1 kg of ice at 0 degrees C has less total heat energy than 1 kg of water at the same temperature.

 pickus asking: